juliusgb/obsidian-tldraw-plugin/guides/development.md

 To run:
 - in your Obsidian Vault, go to Community Plugins, and enable the plugin
 - on the ribbon, click on the `dice` icon.
 When hovered over, it displays `New Tldrawing`
 - Click on it.
-That will create a file with extension `.tldraw` and will activate the `obsidian-tldraw-plugin`
+That will create a file with extension `.tldr` and will activate the `obsidian-tldraw-plugin`

 ## Development workflow